micro-js/s3-upload/Readme.md

 - `config` - Configure the upload (the file is passed here)
 - `progress` - Progress callback.
 Called with a floating point value indicating the percentage done.
-- `done` - Called when the upload is finished.
+- `done(err, url)` - Called when the upload is finished.
 An error is passed as the first argument if one happens.
+If successful, the url of the uploaded resource is returned as the second parameter.

 ### Config